Study Abroad at Ulm University: Psychology

 Even in courses that are taught in German, incoming students usually have the possibility to write at least the seminar paper in English.

 Please note: The following list provides an overview, changes are possible.
 Listed are courses that take place every winter or summer term.
-Additionally, there might be courses that are not listed here as they only take place irregularly.
-For your individual planing, please contact international.psychology(at)uni-ulm.de.
+Additionally, there are courses listed that only take place irregularly.
+For your individual planning, please contact international.psychology(at)uni-ulm.de.

-Regularly Offered Courses in Winter Semester (October - February)
+Regularly Offered Course in Winter Semester (October - February)

 Field of StudyCoursesFormat*ECTSLanguage**